-In 2023, the Committee granted Ms. Sherman, Mr. Weber, Mr. Hudson, Ms. Bonina, and Ms. Elting PSUs of 33,254; 11,085; 7,159; 4,158; and 1,662, respectively.
-PSUs have a potential payout range of 0% to 240% of target, based upon (i) achieving certain performance targets during a three-year performance period ending December 31, 2025 and (ii) relative TSR compared to the S&P 600 Capital Goods Index over the performance period.
+In 2024, the Committee granted Ms. Sherman, Mr. Weber, Mr. Hudson, Ms. Bonina, and Mr. Boeschen PSUs (at target) of 24,467; 6,991; 4,952; 2,913; and 932, respectively.
+PSUs have a potential payout range of 0% to 240% of target, based upon (i) achieving certain performance targets during a three-year performance period ending December 31, 2026 and (ii) relative TSR compared to the S&P 600 Capital Goods Index over the performance period.
 These awards are subject to vesting requirements, whereby each recipient must remain employed through the end of the performance period.

-For PSUs granted in fiscal year 2021, the performance period was the three-year period ended on December 31, 2023.
-Based on actual results over the performance period, shares were earned at 132% of target.
-In the first quarter of 2024, earned shares were issued to recipients who were employed by the Company on December 31, 2023.
+For PSUs granted in fiscal year 2022, the performance period was the three-year period ended on December 31, 2024.
+The PSUs which vested at the end of fiscal year 2024 were the first PSUs to include the TSR modifier, first introduced in 2022, in determining actual performance.
+Based on the achievement against targets over the three-year performance period, 190% of shares were earned under the two performance conditions.
+As the Company's TSR performance over the performance period was in the top quartile of the S&P 600 Capital Goods Index, the TSR modifier was applied and the amount of shares earned was increased by a factor of 20%, resulting in 228% of the overall target shares being earned.
+In the first quarter of 2025, earned shares were issued to recipients who were employed by the Company on December 31, 2024.

-For PSUs granted as part of the annual incentive award in fiscal years 2022 and 2023, the performance period was also set at three years such that actual performance will be determined at the end of fiscal years 2024 and 2025, respectively.
-The PSUs which vest at the end of fiscal year 2024 will be the first PSUs to include the TSR modifier, introduced in 2022, in determining actual performance.
+For PSUs granted as part of the annual incentive award in fiscal years 2023 and 2024, the performance period was also set at three years such that actual performance will be determined at the end of fiscal years 2025 and 2026, respectively.